snehamitra/SCARlink/README.md

 ## Installation

 It is optional to install SCARlink in a conda environment that also has R packages Seurat v4 and ArchR installed.
-If you already have the R packages installed and want to run SCARlink without conda, jump directly to step 2 of installation.
+If you already have the R packages installed and want to run SCARlink without conda, jump directly to [step 2](https://github.com/snehamitra/SCARlink?tab=readme-ov-file#2-scarlink-installation) of installation.
+Alternatively, for Docker setup, jump to step 3.

 #### 1. Conda setup